DarwinNE/FidoCadJ/README.md

 ---------------------------

-If you own a PC running Linux or Windows (or any system supporting Java), you may download from the GitHub repository the file fidocadj.jar.
+If you own a PC running Linux or Windows (or any system supporting Java), you may download from the GitHub repository the file `fidocadj.jar`.
 If Java is correctly installed on your machine, you may just double click on it to run FidoCadJ.
-If you are a command line wizard, you may go to the directory where the file fidocadj.jar has been saved and type:
+If you are a command line wizard, you may go to the directory where the file `fidocadj.jar` has been saved and type:

     java -jar fidocadj.jar

-If you use Windows, you might find useful using the classical installer contained in the FidoCadJ_Windows.exe file.
+If you use Windows, you might find useful using the classical installer contained in the `FidoCadJ_Windows.exe` file.
 If you run it, it will install FidoCadJ on your system and you can launch it via the Start menu.

-If you own an Apple Macintosh with MacOSX, you may download the FidoCadJ.app bundle and treat it just like any other native application.
+If you own an Apple Macintosh with MacOSX, you may download the `FidoCadJ.app` bundle and treat it just like any other native application.
 Since Apple does not seem to be very much prone to support Java, if you experience some problems running FidoCadJ, please check you do have a Java runtime